KajalBormon/hall-seat-management/README.md

 ### Usage:

-The Central Admin application is typically used by authorized personnel to manage company onboarding, data synchronization, and potentially other administrative tasks.
+The Hall Management System is used by administrators to:
+- Manage halls and rooms
+- Define and organize seat plans (e.g., 101-a, 101-b, 101-c, 101-d)
+- Keep hall operations structured and efficient